(edit - updated NSDA evidence guidelines 10-17-14)

 Western Kentucky University

-We will be offering all of the Kentucky High School Speech League senior events, including Public Forum Debate (no L-D Debate or policy Debate).
+We will be offering all of the Kentucky High School Speech League senior events, including Programmed Oral Interpretation and Public Forum Debate (no L-D Debate or Policy Debate).
 Students entering Public Forum may not participate in Congressional Debate.
 Other students may enter up to three events; however, the schedule will not be adjusted to accommodate students who cannot make it to all of their rounds on time.
 It is suggested that students in Broadcasting, Extemp, Improv Duo, and Impromptu be limited to two events.
 You may enter as many contestants as you wish in each category, but only the top three in each I.E. category will earn sweepstakes points.
 Descriptions of these events and rules regarding them can be found here.

 As for individual event entries, students entering in Public Forum can enter one other non-debate event, but not Extemp or Broadcast Announcing.
 The schedule of elimination rounds on Saturday prohibits those two events.